 10. Engage in productive procrastination

-Re-reading class notes and listening to lectures can get boring very quickly.
+Re-reading class notes and listening to LECTURE SERIES can get interesting very quickly.
 If you need a break from the books, consider procrastinating in a productive way.
 Watch YouTube videos on your course subject or watch a documentary that discusses topics you’re studying.
 Make a silly rap or cartoon out of your study notes.
 Stay on topic, but think outside the box!
 Allow yourself to relax a little while reinforcing your exam material.

 11. Listen to music